Orchextra/orchextra-ios-sample-app/README.md

 ## Features

-1. Scanner a QR / Barcode
+1. Scan a QR / Barcode
 2. Image Recognition - You need a [Vuforia][vuforia] Account.
 3. List all your geofences in a map
 ⋅⋅* Click on the geofence point to get more information
 4. List all your beacons
 ⋅⋅* Click on the beacon to get more information
+5. Add CRM user to create the right segmentation.

 ## Getting started

 First of all, you need to create a project in [Orchextra dashboard][dashboard].
 Go to "Setting" > "SDK Configuration" to get the **api key** and **api secret**, you need to replace these values into AppDelegate.m

 ```objective-c
 #define ORCHEXTRA_API_KEY @"YOUR_API_KEY"
 #define ORCHEXTRA_API_SECRET @"YOUR_API_SECRET"